isabella232/journey-optimizer-learn.en/help/create-messages/import-and-author-html-email-content.md

 level: Beginner
 ---

-# Import and author email content with the message editor
+# Import and author HTML email content with the message editor

 Learn how to import existing HTML content, tweak the design, add mirror page and unsubscribe links, and how to code your content.